How to Get a High Score in Solitaire: Advanced Tips and Tricks

 What is the highest score in Solitaire?

 The highest score that most Solitaire players will ever be able to reach is in the 900-1000 range.
-There are only so many cards to reveal and sort, so there’s an upper limit on the number of moves that even the most perfect Solitaire game can have.
+There are only so many cards to reveal and sort, so when it comes to how many moves in Solitaire is good, there’s an upper limit on the number of moves that even the most perfect Solitaire game can have.

 Time-based Solitaire games also have impressive records.
 An incredible example of game speed was a German solitaire player known as Tscherni, who completed an entire round of Solitaire in five seconds!
 Such feats of superhuman speed are made possible with features of computer Solitaire, such as auto-play.

-How to score Solitaire games?
+How to score in Solitaire games?
 Number of moves or a timer?

 Remember, the answer to what is a good score in Solitaire isn’t a fixed number or time.
 Instead, it is anything better than your previous Solitaire score so keep practicing!
 This will depend on a lot of factors, including your skill level and reason for playing Solitaire.